Vivek Dahiya (admiral): Naval career

 In 2021, Dahiya was selected to attend the National Defence College.
 He also served as the Commodore (Staff Requirements) at NHQ.

 Flag rank

 Dahiya was promoted to flag rank in November 2023 and was appointed Assistant Chief of the Naval Staff (Staff Requirements) at NHQ.
 On 27 September 2025, he took command of the Western Fleet as the Flag Officer Commanding Western Fleet from Rear Admiral Rahul Vilas Gokhale.
 Within a week of taking over as FOCWF, he led the Western Fleet in Exercise Konkan, the biennial bilateral maritime exercise between the Indian Navy and the Royal Navy.
+He was promoted to the rank of Vice Admiral on 1 June 2026.
+He relinquished command of the Western Fleet on 29 July 2026, handing over to Rear Admiral Srinivas Maddula.
+On 1 August, he took over as the Director General Project Seabird in the rank of Vice Admiral.

 Awards and decorations

 Dahiya was awarded the Nao Sena Medal (Devotion to duty) in 2024.